TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Main_Processor.md

 $$ M = 7998 \text{ samples } = L $$

 7998 samples per filter allow us to have approximately 167 ms for our acoustic response.
-The number of MAC instructions needed by the algorithm is solved by $ IJK(L+M)+K $ MACs per filter update.
+The number of MAC instructions needed by the algorithm is solved by $IJK(L+M)+K$ MACs per filter update.
 Using L equal to M equal to our max storage gets:

 $$ 1(2 \times 7998) + 1 = 15997 \text{ MACs } $$